bdhirsh/pytorch_open_registration_example/README.md

 # pytorch_open_registration_example

-Example of using pytorch's open device registration API
+This repo contains a mini example of using pytorch's open device registration API through the dispatcher.